~ a short story

 “You were not chosen,” the thing with the sword said.

 As the thing graced its careful steps into striking range, Jok sunk down to his knees, out of energy.
-Out of any will to live, let alone scream, he embraced his dark fate.
+Out of any will to live, let alone keep his scream, he embraced his dark fate.

 It spoke as if its words were a litany.
 Not to him, but to the world.
 To whatever dark God it no doubt revered and wielded its sword solely for the sake of.